Creek Season – Duranglers Guide to Fly Fishing the High Country

 - -Clothing for warm and cold weather.
 Weather changes very quickly in the mountains and you don’t want to be caught without something to keep you warm (and alive).
 Simms has a great selection of warm and cold weather gear to keep you alive.

 - -Rain gear, see above.
-The Hylaite Rain Shell does well at keeping one dry.
+The Patagonia Torrentshell Rain Jacket does well at keeping one dry.